NVlabs/DIODE/README.md

 1. For ngc, use the provided bash script `scripts/diode_ngc_interactivejob.sh` to start an interactive ngc job with environment setup, code and data setup.
 2. To generate large dataset use bash script `scripts/LINE_looped_runner_yolo.sh`.
+3. Check `knowledge_distillation` subfolder for code for knowledge distillation using generated datasets.

 ## Citation